jzambre03/job_recommender_system/README.md

-# Job Finder Application
+# Job Recommender System Application

 ## Overview
-The **Job Finder Application** helps users upload their resumes and find jobs tailored to their skills and preferences.
+The **Job Recommender System** helps users upload their resumes and find jobs tailored to their skills and preferences.
 By leveraging advanced similarity scoring and external job search APIs, the app matches users with the most relevant job opportunities.

 ### Key Features
 - **Resume Upload**: Users can upload their resumes in PDF or Word format.